Thrust (1982-1985, 2000-present) is a Thrash Metal band from Chicago, Illinois, USA.

 Well, that's legend, the truth is everyone moved back to Chicago, except Cooke, who in 2001, restarted Thrust with a new line-up featuring Mark Stewart (vocals) then Chuck West (Chas) (Vocals), Ron Cooke (guitar), Ray Gervais (bass) and Joe Rezendes (drums) (aka Chas, Spike, Mike, Clay and Peter) to release Invitation To Insanity (2002) and Reincarnation in 2015.

-Previously, in 1998, their debut album was re-issued with their tracks from their original 1982 EP release Rock For Poland (live split with Lazer).
+Previously, in 1998, Thrust's debut album was re-issued with their tracks from their original 1982 EP release, Rock For Poland (live split with Lazer).